Nominate who gets your super when you die

 You can nominate your spouse as a reversionary beneficiary when you first open your Cbus Super Income Stream account.
 This means that when you die, your payments will revert to your spouse.

-They must be a dependant legal or de facto spouse (including a partner of the same sex) at the date you start your income stream and at the date of your death.
+They must be a spouse (including de facto or a partner of the same sex) at the date you start your income stream and at the date of your death.

-Once it’s accepted, a reversionary beneficiary nomination is generally binding on the fund and is irrevocable.
+Once it’s accepted, a reversionary death benefit nomination is generally binding on the fund and is irrevocable.
 To change or remove your beneficiary at a later date you must start a new income stream then transfer your account balance into it.

 At the time of a claim, your beneficiary can choose to continue the income stream or request a lump sum payment.

-If you make a binding beneficiary nomination, Cbus is required to pay your nominated person/s, regardless of whether your circumstances have changed.
-This is on the proviso you’re still a member when you die and your nomination is valid at the time of your death.
+If you make a binding death benefit nomination, Cbus is required to pay your nominated person/s, regardless of whether your circumstances have changed.
+This is on the proviso you’re still a member when you die and your death benefit nomination is valid at the time of your death.

-Contrary to its name, a binding death benefit nomination only lasts three years before it lapses.
-If you decide to make a binding nomination, it's your responsibility to keep the nomination up to date.
+A binding death benefit nomination only lasts three years before it lapses.
+If you decide to make a binding death benefit nomination, it's your responsibility to keep the death benefit nomination up to date.

-In the instance you forget to renew a nomination, it will expire.
-Your nomination will also become invalid if your beneficiary is no longer a dependant at the time of your death or has predeceased you.
+In the instance you forget to renew a death benefit nomination, it will expire.
+Your death benefit nomination will also become invalid if your beneficiary is no longer a dependant at the time of your death or has predeceased you.
+We encourage you to set a reminder and renew your nomination every three years.

 Cbus will confirm your nomination/s on your annual Super Income Stream Statement.
 You can confirm or change it at any time by completing a Binding death benefit nomination form, available from cbussuper.com.au/forms.